GrossDesignCo/concordance-app-poc/public/scripture/psalms/psalms-117/psalms-117.englishNatural.md

-Praise He-Who-Is, all nations: send to him, all the peoples.
+Praise He-Who-Is (YHWH), all nations: send to him, all the peoples.

 That great toward us, his steadfast-love;
-and truth of He-Who-Is to the-age, Praise He—.
+and truth of He-Who-Is (YHWH) to the-age, Praise He—.